mfnalex/PlayerDataAPI/README.md

 ## Usage
 1. Depend on "PlayerDataAPI"
-2. Get the API through the Plugin Manager, and cast it to PlayerDataAPI
+2. Get the API through the Plugin Manager, and cast it to PlayerDataAPI.
+It works on both Bungeecord and Spigot